ITISFoundation/osparc-issues/reviews/20210705_Schwarznasenschaf.md

 ##### Status
 - *Paused*: this task was not scheduled/skip for this sprint
 - *In Progress*: this task is under development
-- *Resolved*: completed this task and it available for review
+- *Resolved*: this task is done.
+PO will close or reopen after review.
 - *Ongoing*: a recurrent task

 [online]:http://status.osparc.io/